 Des Moines MSW Program

-The University of Iowa, School of Social Work has offered the MSW program in Des Moines for more than 40 years, and is fully accredited by the Council on Social Work Education.
+The University of Iowa, School of Social Work has offered the MSW program in Des Moines since 1967, and is fully accredited by the Council on Social Work Education.
 It is administered by the School of Social Work in cooperation with the Division of Continuing Education Center for Credit Programs.

-Both full and part-time MSW programs are available at the University of Iowa John and Mary Pappajohn Education Center.
+Both full and part-time MSW programs are available at the Iowa Center for Higher Education.
 Most required courses are taught by University of Iowa faculty who live in Iowa City or Des Moines.
 Electives and a few required courses are taught by adjunct faculty who are MSW's and are seasoned social work practitioners in the community with reputations for excellence in the content areas in which they teach.
 Some courses are taught via CONNECT, a web based interactive communication system that allows long distance learners to participate in classrooms across the state.

 Students may complete the entire degree program at the Des Moines center, although they may travel to Iowa City for selected elective courses offered during the summer semester.